nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 ##### Import via download URL

 If you import a list via URL, you will need to create an empty list and then import using the download URL.
-Note: You must provide mapping data in the URL parameters for the email list.
+You must provide mapping data in the URL parameters for the email list.
+Note: If you use a Dropbox link as you list_url, be sure to use dl=1 at the end of the link so that we can access the actual data within the .csv file.

 To create an empty list: